ocean-next/eNATL60/02_experiment-setup.md

 ## NEMO-eNATL60 twin model experiments
-The model configuration has been implemented and run in two different simulations as follows

-- eNATL60-BLB002: experiment without explicit tidal motion
-- eNATL60-BLBT02: experiment WITH explicit tidal motion
+The model configuration has been implemented and run in two different simulations.
+The reference experiment eNATL60-BLB002 has been run WITHOUT explicit tidal forcing; the sensitivity experiment eNATL60-BLBT02 was run WITH explicit tidal forcing.
 The overall experiment strategy (inc. spin-up and output) is presented in *figure 1* below.

 ![plot](https://github.com/ocean-next/eNATL60/blob/master/figs/eNATL60_twin_exp.svg)
 *Figure 1: eNATL60 twin experiment design.*